 Bert Martin for MDL answered several questions about numbers, time scale and ‘percentage’ figures for ‘affordable housing’.
 A total of 7000 homes is the target and the whole project is likely to span a phased 15 year period.
 A Job and ‘Skilling’ Centre will be created on site with the same purpose as that at Bluewater, one of Lend Lease’s earlier developments.
 A ‘Business Register’ will also be created for local businesses and tradespeople to post their skills.
 This had been set up during the Dome construction phase, but few local businesses apparently considered they had benefited.
 There is currently an overall architect appointed, but ‘quality design and build on sustainable principles’ is key.
 However, this is not another GMV (Greenwich Millennium Village) being built adjoining the Dome site, so things will be different.
 Since GMV is not, as it turns out, over endowed on that front, this statement was a little disappointing.

 The question arose as to what would happen if one of the partners started to get cold feet.
 Ralph Luck for English Partnerships replied that he had been involved in 5 months of hard negotiations over the deal.
 It would be delivered.
 There was to be an extensive consultation process and two exhibitions over the next four months.
 The first exhibition is likely to be at the end of July/early August, and the second in the autumn around the time of the publication of the Master Plan.

 Transport options for the Peninsula

-Dave Jessup provided an update in the absence of TfL
+Dave Jessup provided an update in the absence of a representative from TfL

 DLR Extension to Woolwich